gazebosim/gz-sim/tutorials/battery.md

 ## Charging

-A battery can be charge if the SDF parameter `<enable_recharge>` is set to true.
+A battery can be charged if the SDF parameter `<enable_recharge>` is set to true.
 Here are the relevant SDF parameters related with charging:

 `<enable_recharge>`: As mentioned, it should be `true` to enable recharging.
 `<charging_time>`: Hours taken to fully charge the battery.
 Keep in mind that this value assumes no battery load while charging.
-If the battery is under load, it will take longer time to recharge.
+If the battery is under load, it will take a longer time to recharge.
 `<recharge_by_topic>`: If true, the start/stop signals for recharging the battery will also be available via topics.
 The regular Ignition services will still be available.